VolkanSah/brain-Neuro-Simulator/README.md

 **Q: Why am I always the problem?**
 A: Because the computer does exactly what you tell it to.
 Unfortunately.

+**Q: What does "plöööt" mean?**
+A: German slang for that special moment when you realize you've been incredibly stupid.
+Like debugging for hours only to find you misspelled a variable name.
+That moment?
+That's plöööt.

 ---

 ## 🎓 Educational Value